Tarenna

 Tarenna is a genus of flowering plants in the family Rubiaceae.
-There are about 192 species distributed across the tropical world, from Africa, Asia, Australia to the Pacific Islands.
+There are about 193 species distributed across the old world tropics of Africa, Asia, Australia, and the Pacific Islands.
+Petra De Block et al. have assigned several species formerly included in Tarenna to other genera, Cladoceras, Sonbridia, and Nesotarenna within the tribe Pavetteae.
 They are shrubs or trees with oppositely arranged leaves and terminal arrays of whitish, greenish, or yellowish flowers.